In Their Own Words

 A Pet Therapy program was added in 2012 for residents of our campus and group homes.

+The Foster Family and Adoptions program was chosen as a pilot agency to provide foster homes to L.A.
 County Probation minors in 2015 and we placed their first young man into one of our foster homes.